Hello & welcome.

 1. What is Image Optimization?

-If that is the case for you, image optimization is a necessity for you to ensure you a fast page speed and good user-experience.
+Then image optimization is a necessity for you to ensure a fast page speed and good user-experience.

 But what exactly does Image Optimization mean?